Blog

 There’s plenty of overlap between the purpose of chiropractic and physiotherapy.
 The ultimate aim of both practitioners is to reduce your pain and enhance your mobility.
 But there are some critical distinctions in the focus area of each health professional- and that is because they have different training, approaches, and philosophies.

-A chiropractor is best suited to help you manage back and spinal injuries.
+A chiropractor is best suited to help you manage back pain and spinal injuries.
 They can limit and prevent issues related to the musculoskeletal system.
 A chiro’s primary specialty is to help patients gain functioning and healthy mobility to the spine and strengthen the broader structures of the body.

 However, a physiotherapist works to improve the movement and function of your joints and muscles.
 By providing tailored exercises, they can help patients improve their strength and flexibility, restoring motion and easing pain.
 Physios are often utilised for people suffering from sports-related accidents or injuries, helping get patients back on their feet and in working condition as soon as possible.

-The Benefits of Chiropractic
+The Benefits of Chiro

-person pointing at graphThe human body is a finely constructed and highly interconnected organism, and chiropractic treatments use this to their advantage.
+The human body is a finely constructed and highly interconnected organism, and chiropractic treatments use this to their advantage.
 The central nervous system (CNS) relates closely to musculoskeletal conditions, and treatment that focuses on both can show great results.
 Chiropractic care works across the spine and entire body, treating particular pain and injuries whilst promoting overall healthier physical wellbeing.

 Chiropractic adjustments get joints moving, which builds a healthier spine and decreases degeneration over time.
 Chiros help your body to heal itself, all while easing inflammation, improving joint mobility, and restoring free movement throughout your body.